Why Does Time Slow Down During Accidents? The Neuroscience

 This proves that the Slow-Motion Effect is not a flaw, it is just nature's emergency optimization system.

-Fun Facts About the Slow-Motion Effect:
+Insights About Slow-Motion Effect:

 2. Slow-Motion effect is not a result of your faster thinking, instead it happens because you’re noticing more.
+The intensity of emotions plays a stronger role than actual duration.

-3. Even animals such as birds, cats, and insects experience a version of slow-motion too that allows them to make lightning-fast escape moves.
+4. Even animals such as birds, cats, and insects experience a version of slow-motion too that allows them to make lightning-fast escape moves.

-4. To improve reaction time, professional athletes are trained to induce slow-motion perception.
+5. To improve reaction time, professional athletes are trained to induce slow-motion perception.

-5. During positive events, people rarely experience slow-motion, the effect is strongly linked to fear and adrenaline.
+6. During positive events, people rarely experience slow-motion, the effect is strongly linked to fear and adrenaline.

 The Slow-Motion Effect is one of the most interesting phenomena in our brain.
 It is an example of how the brain bends perception to protect us.

 The laws of physics are constant, it doesn’t change the flow of time, but your brain changes our experience of time.
+It also suggests that time is not simply measured it is constructed.
+Under situations of threat, the brain shifts into a hyper-attentive state, amplifying detail and intensifying memory.

 1. How Do Thoughts Feel Without Words?